kodadot/developers/docs/beginner-intro.md

 - If you're are just getting started with cryptos, then get ready to forget or recycle many concepts from the legacy financial system.

+## What are digital assets?

+Let's start from the beginning.
+What are digital assets?
+How is it different from a credit card or other instruments from the legacy financial system?

+A digital asset is a technology which allows value to be transferred from peer to peer, anywhere in the world, without requiring trust between the parties involved.

+Sounds simple, right?

+It's a novel technology that allows anyone to become their own bank.
+When you need to send money to someone else, simply request their address, paste it into a wallet and hit send.
+That's all there is to it.

+Digital assets work from person to person, without a credit card processor, bank or any other middleman involved.

+Which brings us to the next subject: